raymondEhlers/alice-jet-hadron/README.md

 In general, modules in the analysis, toy_models, and event_gen packages are executable with `python -m ...` if they don't have a dedicated executable installed by the package.

+The package versions used for my thesis are stored in `requirements-thesis.txt`.

 ### Running the correlations analysis

 When using the command above, the following steps are necessary: